-A wide array of statistical methods have been developed to estimate the optimal ITR using experimental or observational data.
-One type of these approaches relies on modeling the outcomes as functions of the covariates and then obtains the optimal ITR by inverting the regression estimates \citep{qian2011performance, foster2011subgroup}.
-However, the success of these methods highly depends on accuracy of the outcome models.
-In contrast, weighting-based ITR learning approaches obviate or reduce the need for fitting outcome models by directly optimizing the expected ITR outcome or value function \citep{zhao2012estimating,zhou2017residual,chen2017general}, thus making estimated ITRs more robust to modeling choices.
+A wide array of statistical methods have been developed to estimate the optimal ITR using experimental or observational data \citep{kosorok2019precision} since the pioneer work of \citet{murphy2001marginal}, \citet{murphy2003optimal}, and \citet{robins2004optimal}.
+One can model observed outcomes as functions of the covariates and then obtains the optimal ITR by inverting the regression estimates \citep{qian2011performance, foster2011subgroup}.
+Of course, the success of these methods depends on accuracy of the outcome models.
+Alternatively, weighting-based ITR learning approaches obviate or reduce the need for fitting outcome models by directly optimizing the expected ITR outcome or value function \citep{zhao2012estimating,zhou2017residual,chen2017general}.
 A critical component of this class of methods is a weighting function that reweights the source data based on the covariates and treatment information such that the treated and control groups are comparable.
-Nearly all such methods use inverse propensity score weights (IPW) for this task.
-Reweighting by the IPW makes the treated and control groups look as though they followed the same covariate distribution as the whole source sample.
-As a result, the estimated ITR is tailored for the source population, which might be suboptimal for a target population that has a different covariate distribution \citep{zhao2019robustifying,mo2020learning}.
+Nearly all such methods use inverse probability (of treatment) weighting for this task.
+Inverse probability weighting makes the treated and control groups look as though they followed the same covariate distribution as the whole source sample.